shabbyrobe/amiss/doc/quickstart.rst

 Selecting
 ---------

-See :doc:`selecting` for more info.
+See :doc:`selecting` for more details.

 .. code-block:: php